 Community and support are at the heart of CrossFit.
 The atmosphere at most CrossFit gyms is one of encouragement, acceptance with a dedication to excellence.
 As people get sucked into the community, they soon learn that CrossFit has a language of its own.
 Here are some lingo basics.

-- Affiliate These affiliate gyms or boxes are officially affiliated with the CrossFit brand.
+• Affiliate – These affiliate gyms or boxes are officially affiliated with the CrossFit brand.
+This requires that gyms have CrossFit-certified trainers and staff.
+These affiliate gyms or boxes are officially affiliated with the CrossFit brand.
 This requires that gyms have CrossFit-certified trainers and staff.

 Community isn’t just about what you say, it is also about what you wear.
 Although all forms of workout wear are welcome, you will notice a trend among members.
 Booty shorts, tanks and tall socks abound among the ladies while the men sport athletic shorts, tanks and minimalist shoes.
 It is not all about fashion.
 WODs are intense and you need clothes that move with you.

 CrossFit workouts are not for the faint of heart.
 They are high-intensity workouts that will have you wondering how this seemingly cardio-less workout has your heart rate so high.
 You will often be doing workouts for time or score.
 Many WODs are done for time which means you measure the time it takes to finish the prescribed workout.
 Your score is derived from the total number of reps completed during a given workout.
 This makes for fun competition.
 Many CrossFitters keep a journal to record their times and scores to measure against future workouts.

 CrossFit uses many movements and exercises that might not be familiar to your run of the mill gym-goer.
 Here is a run-down of some of the movements and workouts you might encounter.